areknawo/Rex/docs/basic.md

 ## References

 !> Look behinds are implemented in form of preceding group checks, so they will work for most of normal use cases but not for all.
 Take a look at ***Polyfiller*** class in code if you want to explore it deeper.

+?> The introductory tutorial is available on [dev.to website](https://dev.to/areknawo/the-more-proper-introduction-to-rexjs-e72).